YuzhongHuang/CompArch-Lab/Lab1Report.md

    * 0 and (2^32-1)
 4. "0" and "0"
    * 0 and 0

 ###A list of test case failures and the changes to your design they inspired.
 we didn't run into any test case failures.
 But we do figure out some calculation error in our test benches.
 Our design changes are basically inspired by the idea of reducing area.
 As for the testing, we implement the test bench code according to our design, one test pool after another.

+###Test cases along the way
+we made some changes to our test cases while testing.
+A major one would be combing the test cases of XOR, AND, NAND, OR, NOR since they are operations that are independent of the other bits, we just need to perform four test cases for all of them at every bit level.

+We also adds ZERO test, and the test of all carryin and carryout for ADD to increase our test cases coverage.

 ##Timing Analysis